 It shouldn’t come as a surprise, given their standing as the best of the bunch, that Hilleberg’s tents are unique in a few different ways.
-First is their labelling system.
-They have scrapped the two, three, and four-season monikers for a simple colourized approach.
-Part of that reason is to dissuade from the idea that four season tents are only for winter use.
-From my experience, even their lightest duty tents outclass many other heavy duty tents.
+First is their labeling system.
+They have scrapped the two, three, and four-season monikers for a simple colorized approach.
+Part of that reason is to dissuade the idea that four-season tents are only for winter use.
+From my experience, even their lightest-duty tents outclass many other heavy-duty tents.
 Their rating system falls under Blue, Yellow, Red, and Black Label tents.
 Specific tent models across each line may share a similar design, differing primarily in weight and strength.

 Blue Label – Specialized tents, each designed and built for a specific purpose.
 These tents are group shelters, some with modular design, intended as a long term “base camp” style shelter for extreme conditions.